 We also have blending tanks capable of holding up to 50,000L, and smaller ones down to 1800L to manage the full spectrum of activities involved throughout the wine's life cycle.
 The working winery is complete with in-house laboratory facilities, bottling line, and a temperature-controlled warehouse that also serves as our distribution centre.

 Our award-winning winemaking team is led by Tim Preston and Paul Dawick who apply their considerable talents to make Mills Reef wines what they are today.

 Winemaking at Mills Reef

-Machine picked Chardonnay and Sauvignon Blanc fruit is harvested in the cool hours of early morning and then delivered to a winery in Hawkes Bay, who dejuice the fruit for us.
-The ensuing juice is settled, then immediately dispatched to our winery in Tauranga, where the wine-making team is ready to begin the fermentation process.
+Machine-picked Chardonnay and Sauvignon Blanc fruit is harvested in the cool hours of early morning and then delivered to a winery in Hawkes Bay, who dejuice the fruit for us.
+The ensuing juice is settled, then immediately dispatched to our winery in the Bay of Plenty where the winemaking team is ready to begin the fermentation process.

 Once the wine has completed fermentation, we match the wine with carefully selected barrels from our list of preferred coopers, for aging.
 Our preference is for 300L hogshead and 400L Integrale barrels coopered from tight-grained quality French and American oak, to impart subtle structure, weight and also to progress each unique personality of the wine.
 This is one area where quality cannot be compromised, and isn't.

 Once the wines are moved to the wine cellar for the aging process, they are left undisturbed but under close observation until ready for blending by our skilful winemakers, Tim and Paul.